Falcons Intelligence Cell: History

 In 2006, the intelligence unit was created with the mission of eliminating leaders of hostile groups.
 The unit was named "Al-Suquor", or "The Falcons."
-The unit is most known for operations involving Captain Harith al-Sudani, in which Falcons foiled around 30 car-bomb attacks on Baghdad.
+They became known in the public for operations involving Captain Harith al-Sudani, in which Falcons foiled around 30 car-bomb attacks on Baghdad.
 The Falcons were praised by U.S. services for infiltrating ISIS cells, killing or arresting leaders and members, preventing attacks and destroying weapons.
 According to The New York Times, the Iraqi counter-terrorism intelligence unit "May be the most important organization on the front lines of the war on terrorism that almost no one has heard of."

-Terrorism infiltration
+Missions

 The Falcons counter-terrorism operations typically involved Captain Harith al-Sudani infiltrating ISIS during the War in Iraq 2013-2017, driving ISIS's car bombs to important cities, letting the Falcon bomb disposal team dismantle the bombs and replacing them with pyrotechnic devices, and then dropping the car at the target point.
 There, Falcons would create a fake car bombing, including Falcons agents posing as victims, and photos and fake security briefs sent to news organizations.
 Captain Al-Sudani would then be picked up by ISIS agents and return with them, continuing his infiltration mission.

 Al-Sudani was described as "Iraq’s most successful spy" while operating within the Falcons unit.

+In December 2025, FIC conducted an airborne operation deep within Syrian territory and arrested two terrorists wanted by the Iraqi judiciary.